 Receiving a Payment Dispute Notification From Us

-We will inform you (the practice principal) about the client payment dispute via email.
+We will inform you (the email address listed in the Payment Notification field) about the client payment dispute via email.

 The ACH network allows 60 days for consumers to contest a debit on their account and these disputes cannot be contested.
 You should reach out to your client to resolve the reason for the dispute.